TsungYuanHsu/employee_attrition_prediction/.ipynb_checkpoints/README-checkpoint.md

-Employee Attrition Prediction
+# 📃 Employee Attrition Prediction

+## ✍️ Author
+I'm Tsung Yuan Hsu and I am a self taught data scientist.
+To demonstrate the value of data science, I created this project to predict employee attrition with exploratory data analysis and machine learning technique.

+## 🌟 Highlights
+From this project "Employee Attrition Prediction", the highlights are addressed as:
+📍

-- Introduction
+## ℹ️ Project Introduction
 Employee attrition means employees leave or resign from the company.

 To every company, human is always the biggest asset.
 It is really important to understand whether employees will resign the company due to dissatisfying working environment, working culture, carear development, ect.
 When employees leave the company unexpectedly, companies need to spend big amount of time searching, hiring, and training new substitute employees.
 Furthermore, the substitute employees still need to take some time to bring the profit to the organization.

-- Mission & Goal
+## 🎯 Mission & Goal
 As a data scentist working in HR department, I am asked to build a model to predict possible resignation based on the given dataset.
 The outcome of model should include the following:
   - Model is capable of forseeing the possible resignation with high accuracy.